frace-engineering/Application-mgt-sys/README.md

 ALX-SE Student project.
 -----------------------

-This is a portfolio project in completion of the foundation program of the ALX-SE progran Cohort=15
+This is a portfolio project in completion of the foundation program of the ALX-SE program Cohort=14

 Appointment management system (APPOMS) ia a booking system that helps reduce the stress of appointment overload on a service provider as well as ease the out-of-office horror experienced by clients when they want an in-person service.